Boomerang Distillation Enables Zero-Shot Model Size Interpolation: Experiments

 \paragraph{Setup.} We evaluate against two key baselines: (1) naive layer pruning and (2) distillation with a randomly initialized student model.
 In naive layer pruning, we iteratively remove layers from the teacher model, starting with the second layer and then every other layer (up to $\vtheta_T^{(N-2)}$) until the desired model size is attained.
 This corresponds to the same set of teacher layers used in the distilled and patched student model, but without any distillation training.
 This baseline tests if knowledge distillation (\ref{sec:boomerang_distillation:knowledge_distillation}) is essential for teacher patching.
 For the second baseline, distillation with a randomly initialized student model, instead of initializing the student from teacher layers, we initialize all weights randomly (leaving the architecture unchanged) before distilling with the same loss from Equation \ref{eq:overall-loss}.
 This baseline tests if student initialization with teacher weights (\ref{sec:boomerang_distillation:student_initialization}) is required for student patching to create models with interpolated performance. \looseness-1

 \paragraph{Results.} Figure \ref{fig:main-result} shows that \sys creates models whose size and performance interpolate smoothly (for a complete breakdown, see Appendix Figures \ref{fig:all-classification-main-result} and \ref{fig:all-generation-main-result}).
 This enables us to create a full suite of intermediate models without any additional training.
 We show that \sys occurs when the layer-pruned, distilled student model is patched with corresponding teacher layers.
 In contrast, we find that the \sys phenomenon does not occur for naive layer pruning and randomly initialized distillation baselines.
 When we naively drop layers, there is a significant drop in classification and generation performance for models of size less than $4$B inference-time parameters.
 However, we do not see such a dramatic drop in performance in the interpolated models created with \sys.
 In the randomly initialized model, there is almost no gain in performance when patching teacher layers to the distilled student.
 These results show that layer pruning or distillation alone is not sufficient for \sys.
+We also observe that \sys shows smoother interpolation in classification accuracy than in generation accuracy.
+This discrepancy has been observed in prior work on layer pruning: ShortGPT~\citep{men2024shortgpt} hypothesizes that errors accumulate much more in smaller pruned models than in larger ones.
+However, in Section \ref{sec:distillation_works:depth_pruning}, we show that \sys maintains much higher generation performance for smaller models compared to pruning methods.

 In Figure \ref{fig:main-result-all-models}, we show that \sys also occurs in Qwen3-8B-Base, Pythia-6.9B, and Llama-3.2-3B, demonstrating that \sys is a general phenomenon in distilled LLMs that can be observed across various model sizes and families (See Appendix \ref{app:additional_models} for full results).
 We note that in the Llama model, we keep the first two layers instead of the last two layers during student initialization and patch the model starting from the first layer.
 This is because the first two layers of the teacher model have low cosine similarity with each other, and excluding them from the training hurts the performance of the student model and the interpolated models (see Appendix \ref{app:cosine_similarity} for cosine similarity analysis). \looseness-1